-Our waiting room is usually staffed between 12:00 noon and 9:00 pm by one of our volunteers.
+Our waiting room is usually staffed between 12:00 noon and 8:00 pm by one of our volunteers.
 One of their roles is to help arrange visiting.
 The volunteers can also help you to find your way around Victoria Hospital and answer questions about the facility.
 If the volunteer is not on duty, please check with the unit clerk at the reception desk.

-Sedatives (relaxants) and Analgesics (pain killers)
+Analgesics (pain killers) and Sedatives (relaxants)

-When patients are critically ill, sedatives and analgesics are often needed to reduce the patient's rate of metabolism, to make sure they are free of pain or anxiety and to keep them comfortable on the breathing machine.
+When patients are critically ill, analgesics and sedatives are often needed to reduce the patient's rate of metabolism, to make sure they are free of pain or anxiety and to keep them comfortable on the breathing machine.
 When you visit, you may find it troubling that your family member is not awake.
-This may be due to sedatives and/or analgesics, or due to their underlying disease.
-When a patient begins to show signs that they no longer need life-support measures, the sedatives and analgesics are removed to allow the patient to awaken.
+This may be due to medications that cause sleepiness, or it could be due to their underlying illness.
+When a patient begins to show signs that they no longer need life-support measures, the drugs are slowly removed and adjusted according to the patient's comfort level.
 When you visit, speak to your family member as though they are able to hear you.